Will Smith Player Props: Dodgers vs. Royals

-Will Smith -- .229 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Kansas City Royals, with Daniel Lynch on the mound, on July 1 at 7:15 PM ET.
+Will Smith -- .222 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Kansas City Royals, with Brady Singer on the mound, on July 2 at 2:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Royals.
+In his previous game he had a one-hit showing (1-for-4) against the Royals.

 Will Smith Game Info & Props vs. the Royals